Shenzhen Metro: Shenzhen Tong cards

-Metro 1-day passes
+Metro 1-day and 3-day passes

-Metro 1-day pass is a smart card that allowed the card holder have unlimited access of the metro system in 24 continuous hours.
-Passengers can purchase a 1-day pass for RMB 25 in the service center in any metro station.
+Metro 1-day pass and 3-day pass is a smart card that allowed the card holder have unlimited access of the metro system in 24 or 72 continuous hours.
+Passengers can purchase a 1-day pass for RMB 25 and 3-day pass for RMB 75 in the service center in any metro station.
 The pass will be activated and the passenger will have 24 continuous hour for unlimited access after the first entrance.
 When the pass expired, the pass is no longer available for entering a station but able to exiting a station and finish a journey in 27.5 hours.
-The 1-day passes are not applicable for Business Class carriages on Line 11.
+The 1-day passes and 3-day pass are not applicable for Business Class carriages on Line 11.

+UnionPay Quickpass

+All UnionPay (both physical and virtual) cards with contactless payment can be used at all stations of Shenzhen Metro system and ensure that the balance or available limit in the card is not lower than the maximum one-way fare is 15 RMB.

+EMV Cards

+Starting from 30 June 2026, Shenzhen Metro began trial operation of this ‘tap and ride’ service by using international bank card on whole network.
+Cards issued by Visa, Mastercard, American Express, JCB outside Mainland China are supported, along with UnionPay.
+This service is also available for passengers enter Line 11 Business car by using validator machine.

 Station facilities, amenities and services

 Some stations have toilets (free of charge), and public telephones.
 SZMC also operates luggage storage facilities in the concourse above Luohu Station.
 Mobile phone service is available throughout the system provided by China Mobile, China Telecom, and China Unicom.

 Like the Hong Kong MTR, Guangzhou, and Foshan metros, station announcements are in Mandarin, Cantonese and English.
 Some announcements, such as train arrival, are in Mandarin and English only.
 Cantonese, an important local language, is chosen for the local Cantonese population as well as Cantonese speakers in Guangdong, Hong Kong and Macau.

 The stations of Line 6 and Line 10 are the first metro stations in China to have 5G coverage.

+Line 11 is the only line of the Shenzhen Metro to have business class carriages.
+Two of a total of eight carriages are business class carriages, but the business class carriages have been criticised due to low usage.